Substandard and counterfeit cables, labelled with fake official standards and accreditations, is a growing problem in the UK.

 What are Common Counterfeit Cable Scams?

-One of the most common counterfeit cable scams is false approval marking.
+One of the most common scams is false approval marking.
 Approval markings are compliance standards that are required by manufacturers.
 They are a sign of quality and trust that product standards have been met (Conformance European (CE)).
 Applying false approval markings can be done very cheaply.
 So if a cable seems cheap, or a deal is too good to be true then it probably isn’t fit for purpose.

 How are Counterfeit Cables identified?